 If you want to join our conversation about this episode, please click on the Forum link below.

-Thanks to Mike Frost and Jess Krywosa for suggesting this week's case name!
+Thanks to Sarah Bourassa for suggesting this week's case name!
 To suggest a title for a future episode, like us on Facebook at Judge John Hodgman.
 We regularly put a call for submissions.

 Looking for information on this week's episode of Bullseye?